 Credit Card for Bad Credit and Prepaid Card Tips

-If you would like to build your credit history from scratch or raise your credit score, then we recommend that you apply for a credit card that reports monthly to the 3 major credit bureaus in the US.
+If you would like to build your credit history from scratch or raise your credit score, then we recommend that you apply for Capital One® Secured MasterCard® as it reports monthly to the 3 major credit bureaus in the US.
 If you pay your bills on time with all your creditors and maintain your account balances below the credit limits, your credit score would improve over time.

 Many of these cards also let you check your balance on your phone, as well as receive alerts before your payment is due each month.
 If you are under 21, you won’t be accepted for a credit card unless you show proof of income that you are capable of repaying any debt you may incur, or if you have a co-signer who agrees to be liable for any debt you may incur.